USS Natoma Bay: 1943–1944

 Ordered not to concentrate on any particular ship, but to cripple as many as possible, planes from Natoma Bay conducted two strikes against the enemy within an hour and a half.
 At 09:26 a third strike, with 500 pound SAP bombs in lieu of torpedoes, was launched.
 At 11:18, a fourth strike was sent off to push the maneuvering enemy away from Leyte Gulf, but with neither torpedoes nor armor-piercing bombs aboard, the planes took off carrying only general-purpose bombs and depth charges.
 At noon, Natoma Bays fighters, launched previously for CAP, were landed, rearmed and sent up again.
 At 12:56 and at 15:08, the 5th and 6th strikes were launched to further pursue the enemy as it retreated toward San Bernardino Strait.
 Fighter planes, armed with 250-pound (113 kg) general-purpose bombs, were among those dispatched with the last strike.

-At the end of that fateful day's operations, TG 77.4, with "Taffy 3" bearing the brunt of the damage, had turned back the Japanese Force.
-Praise for the escort carrier group was unbounded.
-They had "...accomplished a task that only a large carrier task force should be expected to undertake..."
-Natoma Bays contribution to the earning of this praise included one heavy cruiser sunk, one torpedo plane shot down, and hits on one battleship, three heavy cruisers, two light cruisers and one destroyer.
+At the end of the day's operations, TG 77.4, with "Taffy 3" bearing the brunt of the damage, had turned back the Japanese Force.
+The escort carrier group was praised for having "...accomplished a task that only a large carrier task force should be expected to undertake..."
+Natoma Bays contribution to this included one heavy cruiser sunk, one torpedo plane shot down, and hits on one battleship, three heavy cruisers, two light cruisers and one destroyer.

 The following morning, 26 October, Natoma Bays planes, continuing to pound the enemy, assisted in the sinking of a light cruiser and her accompanying destroyer in the Visayan Sea and then resumed support of ground forces on Leyte.
 On the 27th, her fighters strafed Japanese vessels in Ormoc Bay and then swung over Samar where they downed a Kawasaki Ki-61 "Tony".
 A Mitsubishi G3M "Nell" was bagged on the 28th, and on 30 October the CVE sailed for Seeadler Harbor, arriving 4 November.

 Natoma Bay got underway for Kossol Roads 27 November and departed from there 10 December to provide air cover for the Mindoro invasion convoys as they transited the Mindanao and Sulu Seas.
 On the 13th, kamikazes from Negros Island attacked the formation.
 Eleven were shot down, but three pressed home the attack.
 Two were downed by anti-aircraft fire, but the third scored on the destroyer Haraden.
 Japanese aerial attacks continued on the 14th and Natoma Bay’s fighters added seven A6M Zeros to their total.

 During and after the Mindoro landings, 15 December, Natoma Bay provided air cover and ground support, protecting screening vessels from kamikazes and strafing Japanese positions.
 After recovering her planes on the 16th, she retired to Kossol Roads, thence to Manus, returning to the Palaus at the end of the month.